shaneMcCabe2/LoL-Data-Analysis/README.md

 #### Data Source: https://oracleselixir.com/tools/downloads

 ## Summary
-The purpose of this repository is to explore League of Legends professional match data from 2021, analyze the data, then visualize and explain our conclusions.
+The purpose of this repository is to explore/clean League of Legends professional match data from 2021, analyze the data, then visualize and explain our conclusions.

 ## Notes